Why Mirror?

 </screen>

-Now if you open the list screen in the Mirror app, you’ll see a list with three items:
+screen in the Mirror app, you’ll see a list with three items:

-Changing any of the list or list_item layouts, the list screen file, or any other associated resources would all result in an immediately updated preview.
-Notice also the different layout, list_item_unread, in the second item of the above example.
+, in the second item of the above example.
 Sample data makes it easy to develop heterogenous list layouts with complex items, with live previews and no dependency on your Java code.

 Things to try

-• Preview the list screen on your device
+screen on your device -

-• Duplicate one of the <_item> elements in mirror/list.xml
+Duplicate one of the

 Nesting layouts and previewing fragments